June 14, 2022

 These two herbs have been used traditionally in Indian and Middle Eastern recipes as well as for medicinal purposes in some cultures over a long span of time.
 And they are quite similar.
 The name turmeric actually derives from a Persian word meaning saffron; the spice is also sometimes referred to as “golden saffron.”

-But, taking a closer look at their differences and varied uses can help make it easier to know which one to grab for any occasion—suffice to say, both deserve a place in your spice rack.
+Taking a closer look at the differences between these two spices and their varied uses can help make it easier to know which one to grab for any occasion.
+Suffice it to say that both deserve a place in your spice rack.

 Turmeric is a perennial plant that comes from the ginger family, and is native to Indonesia and Southern India.
 In fact, India is the world’s number-one consumer and exporter of turmeric; the country harvests more than 100,000 tons per season.

 It’s a root plant, so it grows underground and is generally cared for by hand with regular irrigation and sustainable farming methods.
 After cultivating, it’s then dried and crushed into the powder form that’s commonly available in grocery stores around the world.

 In addition to cooking purposes, turmeric has also been used for more than 4,000 years in natural medicine, often linked in studies to capabilities for fighting inflammation and easing digestive problems.

 Because it comes from the same family of plants, turmeric shares many of the same characteristics of the ginger root.
 It has a standout deep golden color and a peppery and bitter taste that’s characteristic of its most common use in curry dishes.
 Due to its color, turmeric can also serve as an excellent coloring agent.